Red apple clipart

 Iodine deficiency is common, due to several dietary and environmental factors in our changing world

-However, the major culprit is our current high-level exposure to iodine’s halide antagonists chlorine, fluorine and bromine.
+However, the major culprit is our current high-level exposure to iodine’s halide antagonists.
+Commonly called goitrogens, they are: chlorine, fluorine and bromine.

 Iodine deficiency – Common and affects more than just thyroid